infinum/dotnet-handbook/Serverless/Azure Functions.md

 Functions support several different programming languages such as C# and JavaScript, F#, Java, Python, and PowerShell.

 In general Azure Functions are a serverless solution that provide:
-* Writing less code - Allows developer to focus on the business logic implementation and utilize the infrastructure ready to use features.
+* Writing less code - Allows developer to focus on the business logic implementation and utilize the ready-to-use infrastructure features.
 * Maintain less infrastructure - Cloud infrastructure providers manage servers, security and scaling.
 Functions are scaled automatically.
 * Save on costs - No need to buy resources in advance - pay as you go.